SwamiKannan/RL-Specialization/README.md

 Understand the space of RL algorithms (Temporal- Difference learning, Monte Carlo, Sarsa, Q-learning, Policy Gradient, Dyna, and more).
 Understand how to formalize your task as a RL problem, and how to begin implementing a solution.

-## Please note:
-This repository is only for recording my work.

-PLEASE DO NOT USE THIS AS A REFERENCE FOR YOUR OWN PROGRAMMING ASSIGNMENTS